Mach1Studios/m1-research-blog/content/posts/IMU-Enabled-Devices.md

 ## Device Specific Instructions

 #### Audeze Mobius
-The Link Mode checkbox in the HQ app is a beta feature in our latest HQ App & Firmware that allows apps using Zeroconf (such as FaceBook360's OSC protocol) to access the head tracking data provided by Mobius.
+The Link Mode checkbox in the [Audeze HQ](https://www.audeze.com/pages/audeze-hq-software) application contains a beta feature with Audeze's latest Firmware that allows apps using Zeroconf (OSC protocol) to access the headtracking data provided by [Audeze Mobius](https://www.audeze.com/products/mobius).
 If you have software that's compatible with that protocol, the data should transmit to it when you check the box in HQ as follows:
 <img src="https://mach1-research-public.s3.amazonaws.com/posts/resources/imu-enabled-devices/inline-149321904.png" alt="" style="width:75%;">